A parallel pull labelling algorithm for the resource constrained shortest path problem: Experiments

 \subsection{Hard Instances}

 For a further drill down we consider the hard instances.
 Hard instances are defined as having a runtime of at least 10 seconds for the baseline algorithmic setting.

-The performance profile of the algorithm with the different configurations is shown in \autoref{fig:performance-profile-hard}.
+The performance profile of the algorithm with the different configurations is shown in \ifijoc Figure~EC.6 of the online supplement\else\autoref{fig:performance-profile-hard}\fi.
 It is evident that the combination of all optimisations are clearly superior to the other configurations on hard instances, in all cases this is the best setting.
 It is also seen, that the vectorised dominance comparison seems to be more efficient on hard instances compared to the complete set of instances, although it is still the least efficient of the three optimisations.